-An atmostpheric and contemplative cue.
+An atmospheric and contemplative cue.
 Our protagonist is having an emotional realization.
-Genre: Indie Drama

-A reflective and uplifting post rock theme inspired by the sounds of This Will Destroy You and Explosions in the Sky.
-Genre: Drama/Sports Drama
+A reflective and uplifting post-rock theme inspired by the sounds of This Will Destroy You and Explosions in the Sky.

 Foreboding and despairing.
 Our protagonist's world is caving in.

-For a 19th century period piece.
+For a 19th-century period piece.
 Swift action is required.
-Genre: Period Drama

-A poignant celtic violin concerto.
+A poignant Celtic violin concerto.
 An Irishman longs for what he left behind.
-Genre: Period Drama

 A hero proves himself to the world.